-1 (A) the agency erroneously interpreted the law of this or another state; 2 (B) the agency committed an error of procedure; 3 (C) the agency action is arbitrary, capricious, an abuse of discretion, or 4 otherwise not in accordance with law; 5 (D) an agency determination of fact is not supported by substantial 6 evidence in the record as a whole; or 7 (E) to the extent that the facts are subject to trial de novo by the reviewing 8 court, the action was unwarranted by the facts.
-9 (b) In making determinations under this section, the court shall review the whole agency 10 record, or the parts designated by the parties and shall take due account of the rule of harmless 11 error.
-12 Comment 13 14 One view is that scope of review is notoriously difficult to capture in verbal formulas, 15 and its application varies depending on context.
-For that reason, some members urge return to 16 shorter, skeletal formulations of the scope of review, similar to the 1961 MSAPA.
-See Ronald 17 M. Levin, Scope of Review Legislation, 31 Wake Forest L. Rev. 647 (1996) at 664-66.
-William 18 D. Araiza, In Praise of a Skeletal APA, 56 Admin.
+1 the invalidity of agency action is on the party asserting invalidity.
+2 (2) The court shall make a separate and distinct ruling on each material issue on 3 which the court's decision is based.
+4 (3) The court may grant relief only if it determines that a person seeking judicial 5 review has been prejudiced by one or more of the following: 6 (A) the agency erroneously interpreted the law-of this or another state; 7 (B) the agency committed an error of procedure; 8 (C) the agency action is arbitrary, capricious, an abuse of discretion, or 9 otherwise not in accordance with law; 10 (D) an agency determination of fact is not supported by substantial 11 evidence in the record as a whole; or 12 (E) to the extent that the facts are subject to trial de novo by the reviewing court, the action was unwarranted by the facts.
+13 14 (b) In making determinations under this section, the court shall review the whole agency 15 record, or the parts designated by the parties and shall take due account of the rule of harmless 16 error.
+17 Comment 18 19 One view is that scope of review is notoriously difficult to capture in verbal formulas, 20 and its application varies depending on context.
+For that reason, some members urge return to 21 shorter, skeletal formulations of the scope of review, similar to the 1961 MSAPA.
+See Ronald 22 M. Levin, Scope of Review Legislation, 31 Wake Forest L. Rev. 647 (1996) at 664-66.
+William D. Araiza, In Praise of a Skeletal APA, 56 Admin.
 L. Rev. 979 (2004).
-(Judiciary, not

-The other view is that judicial review is sometimes almost perfunctory, and more detailed standards will result in closer judicial scrutiny.
+(Judiciary, not 23 24 legislature, appropriate body to evolve specific standards for review, because of great variety of 25 agency action and contexts, and inability to describe how general standards of review should 26 apply to many of them).
+Alternative 1 reflects this view.
+27 28 The other view is that judicial review is sometimes almost perfunctory, and more detailed standards will result in closer judicial scrutiny.
 A related view strongly argued in drafting committee meetings was that scope of review is a device by which the judiciary assists the legislature to keep the agencies within the bounds set by the legislature, helps to assure agency action consistent with the intent of the legislature, and protects citizens from agency error.
 More detailed scope of review provisions also make the task of the judiciary easier because they provide clearer instructions from the legislature about how to review agency decisions.
 More detailed scope of review provisions lead to more intense judicial review, and that is an approach that legislatures welcome for the same reason that they have embraced regulatory review: it controls agency action.
 Alternative 2, which draws heavily on the Iowa provisions on scope of review (I.C.A.
 17. A.19(10)), represents this position.